blinklabs-io/docs/src/content/docs/guides/nview/002-quick-start.md

 ⚠️ Adjust the link path to the correct path for the version you want to download.

-> 💡 Tip: You can download the latest nview release from the https://github.com/blinklabs-io/nview/releases page.
+> 💡 Tip: You can download the latest nview release from the <a href="https://github.com/blinklabs-io/nview/releases" target="_blank">https://github.com/blinklabs-io/nview/releases</a> page.

 ```
 wget -O - https://github.com/blinklabs-io/nview/releases/download/v0.10.7/nview-v0.10.7-linux-amd64 > nview